ls-cwi/yoshiko/README.md

   http://www-03.ibm.com/ibm/university/academic/pub/page/membership

-Next, yoshiko can be compiled:
+Next, Yoshiko can be compiled:

     mkdir build
     cd build
-    cmake ..
+    cmake .. all
     make

 In case auto-detection of LEMON or CPLEX fails, do